For 'Daily Show' alum Oliver, 'Last Week' is 'fresh turf to ruin'

-NEW YORK, April 22 (Reuters) - Launching a weekly Sunday night news comedy show in an era of ever shorter news cycles is both a blessing and a curse, as John Oliver freely admits.
+NEW YORK (Reuters) - Launching a weekly Sunday night news comedy show in an era of ever shorter news cycles is both a blessing and a curse, as John Oliver freely admits.

 As he chooses current events topics to skewer, the bespectacled British comedian will have to pick over what other late-night shows, most notably “The Daily Show with Jon Stewart,” where he used to work, have already feasted on.